networking101/microcorruption/Chernobyl/README.md

 0x3df0 - (0x89e0 - 0x4141) = 0xf551
 ```

 To get the right jump value, we need to provide 0xf551.
-Lets add it to our exploit.
-This time when we calculate the spare byte we get 0x41.
+Let's add it to our exploit.
+This time when we calculate the spare byte, we get 0x41.

 ```
 new AAAAAAAAAAAAAAAA 0